Kantamraju Konduru: Geography

 at 16.348804°N 80.601467°E. It is spread over an area of 1004 ha.

 Governance

 Kantamraju Konduru gram panchayat is the local self-government of the village.
 It is divided into wards and each ward is represented by a ward member.
 The village forms a part of Andhra Pradesh Capital Region and is under the jurisdiction of APCRDA.

+Culture

+Vinayashram has long served as a center for Gandhian ideals and rural reconstruction.
+It has supported activities such as village sanitation, adult education, khadi and village industries, and daily community meals (nitya annadanam).
+The ashram is also known for translating the Vedas into Telugu for wider public access and for operating an Ayurvedic hospital that provides free treatment and lodging to underprivileged patients.
+Eminent leaders including Vinoba Bhave, Rajendra Prasad, Jayaprakash Narayan, Tanguturi Prakasam Pantulu, and N.G.
+Ranga have visited the site.
+A Bodhi tree planted by Gandhi in 1933 and other commemorative plantings remain part of the ashram’s legacy.
+Since 1992, the Krishi Vigyan Kendra (KVK) named after Prof. N. G. Ranga also functions from the site.

 Education

 As per the school information report for the academic year 2018–19, the village has a total of 5 schools.
 These schools include 2 private, 3 MPP schools.